Tika Pipes

 -

-Parse Modes - Control how documents are parsed and emitted (
+Parse Modes — control how documents are parsed and emitted (

-RMETA,CONCATENATE,CONTENT_ONLY,UNPACK) -
+RMETA,CONCATENATE,CONTENT_ONLY,NO_PARSE,UNPACK) -

-Timeouts - Two-tier timeout system for handling long-running and hung parsers
+Timeouts — two-tier timeout system for handling long-running and hung parsers

 Emitters